What is the difference between keywords and topics?

 How to identify topics (not just keywords)

 The key is grouping keywords by user intent, not by superficial word similarity.
+This is the core difference between keywords and topics in practice.

 Look at search results overlap